ccswbs/UoGd7-Training/features/howto-accessiblevideo.md

 To do this, you would first need to create terms in the Video taxonomy category and select the `category` when you create a video.

 ## Adding Accessible Video View Pane to Homepage
 Adding the Featured Video view pane to a homepage follows the same process as adding an event or news view pane.
+You can filter by category and customize how many videos show in the list.

 The view pane is called: **View: V1 - Listing page for multiple videos: Video teaser list**